PierreQuentel/bihan/README.md

 application.run()
 ```

-This starts a built-in web server on port 8000.
+This script starts a built-in web server on port 8000.
 Enter
 _http://localhost:8000/hello_ in the browser address bar, it shows the
 "Hello World" message.